 In markets where the product sold is the same or very similar (such as fuel, or vegetables in a wet market), competitors’ prices may be the same or very similar even in the absence of an anti-competitive agreement.
 For example, if you know that pricing a little higher than your competitor is likely to mean you lose a lot of customers and pricing below your competitor means your competitor will quickly match your price, prices naturally tend to gravitate towards the same price.
 This is sometimes known as “parallel pricing” and does not require any arrangement between competitors to occur.

-In response to public concerns about the pattern of fuel price changes in particular, the Commission has initiated a study into the Hong Kong auto-fuel markets.
+In response to public concerns about the pattern of fuel price changes in particular, the Commission has published its Report on Study into Hong Kong's Auto-fuel Market.
 The market study aims to establish a thorough understanding of the markets, including the functioning of competition in them and how prices rise and fall.
-The understanding of these markets obtained over the course of the study will allow the Commission to better address the concerns auto-fuel consumers in Hong Kong have expressed.
+The understanding of these markets obtained over the course of the study allowed the Commission to better address the concerns auto-fuel consumers in Hong Kong have expressed.